syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ## Quick Toolbar

-Quick commands are opened as context-menu on clicking the corresponding element.
-The commands must be passed to image, link and table attributes of the [RichTextEditorQuickToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html) property.
+The Rich text editor has quick toolbars that are open as context-menu on clicking the image, link, and table elements.
+By default, the below quick toolbar items show on click on the corresponding elements.
+You can customize the quick toolbar items using the [RichTextEditorQuickToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html) property.

 | Target Element | Default Quick Toolbar items |
 |----------------|---------|
 | Image | 'Replace', 'Align', 'Caption', 'Remove', 'InsertLink', 'Display', 'AltText', 'Dimension'. |
 | Link | 'Open', 'Edit', 'UnLink'. |
 | Table | 'TableHeader', 'TableRows', 'TableColumns', 'BackgroundColor', 'TableRemove', 'Alignments', 'TableCellVerticalAlign', 'Styles'. |

-The following sample demonstrates the option to insert the image to the Rich Text Editor content as well as option to rotate the image through the quick toolbar.
-The image rotation functionalities have been achieved through the [OnToolbarClick](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorEvents.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorEvents_OnToolbarClick) event.

 ### Image quick Toolbar